 Though EdTech is on the rise to help improve student learning outcomes, many schools are lagging in the tech department when it comes to school inventory management.

 The government has already identified that technology can drive change in areas like administration, as set out in its strategy document; Realising the Potential of Technology in Education.

-If you currently use a manual inventory system or an outdated tracking system in your school, there are several ways that digitalization can enhance your operations.
+If you currently use a manual inventory system in your school, there are several ways that digitalisation can enhance your operations.

 The right software can lead to better organisation and give you greater visibility of all educational assets.
 It gives you a better understanding of which teachers and students have access to specific equipment and resources.
 As well as more control in terms of allocating resources across departments.